flemay/3musketeers/demo/adr/001_bind_volume_for_go_app.md

 ## Decision drivers

+* The solution should work with Docker-outside-of-Docker (DooD).
 * The source files shown in the demo should be copied/pasted and work as is with Docker. ie No need to setup DooD.
-* The solution should work with DooD.

 ## Considered options